jrbin/slate/source/includes/_renewals.md

-id | int, database primary key address | string, temporary address email | string, temporary email fee | renewal fee to be paid, can be updated by officer during review status | int, the following table shows the meaning of each int issueDate | date time string, date of the notice issued, in "DD/MM/YYYY hh:mm:ss" format lastModified | date time string, in "DD/MM/YYYY hh:mm:ss" format license | [license object](#licenses_licenses), not null, should only contain id and uri, referring to driver's license officer | [officer object](#officers_officers), nullable, should only contain id and uri, referring to the officer who is reviewing this case
+id | int, database primary key address | string, temporary address email | string, temporary email status | int, the following table shows the meaning of each int issueDate | date time string, date of the notice issued, in "DD/MM/YYYY hh:mm:ss" format lastModified | date time string, in "DD/MM/YYYY hh:mm:ss" format license | [license object](#licenses_licenses), not null, should only contain id and uri, referring to driver's license payment | [payment obkect](#payments_payments), not null, should only contain id and uri, referring to driver's payment

 Status | Description
 ------ | -----------